Dear Mark di Suvero,

 The one with designs for a sincere invitation to climb

-Stealing one Climb, only once, up up up up up up up sliding down
+Stealing one Climb, only once, up up up up up up up sliding

 walking away